joe1chen/ansible-role-flocker/README.md

     flocker_agent_yml_path: ""

+Alternatively, on AWS, you can use the bundled flocker-agent.yml template.
+You don't need to set flocker_agent_yml_path, but you do need to set the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables on the host.

+    flocker_agent_backend: 'aws'

 The absolute path to an agent.yml file on the local ansible machine.
 For more information on creating agent.yml refer to Configuring the Nodes and Storage Backends https://docs.clusterhq.com/en/latest/flocker-standalone/configuring-nodes-storage.html

     flocker_cluster_name: my_flocker_cluster